akshatsharma09/Portfolio/README.md

-# xyz — Portfolio (Next.js + Tailwind + Framer Motion)
+# Portfolio (Next.js + Tailwind + Framer Motion)

-This repository contains a modern, responsive portfolio site for **xyz** (BTech — AI/ML student).
-It showcases skills in AI/ML, cybersecurity and MERN-stack projects, and is built with Next.js, Tailwind CSS and Framer Motion for smooth UI animations.
+This repository contains a modern, responsive portfolio site built with Next.js, Tailwind CSS, and Framer Motion for smooth UI animations.
+It showcases skills in various technologies and includes sections for About, Skills, Projects, Experience, and Contact.

 Key features
 - Landing / Hero with animated CTA
-- About, Skills, Projects, Experience and Contact sections
+- About, Skills, Projects, Experience, and Contact sections
 - Framer Motion transitions and hover effects
 - Responsive and dark-mode-ready styles (Tailwind)
 - Contact form (Formspree placeholder) and social links (GitHub, LinkedIn, GFG, LeetCode)